PlayStation (console): Development

 Despite securing the support of various Japanese studios, Sony had no developers of their own by the time the PlayStation was in development.
 This changed in 1993 when Sony acquired the Liverpudlian company Psygnosis (later renamed SCE Liverpool) for US$48 million, securing their first in-house development team.
 The acquisition meant that Sony could have more launch games ready for the PlayStation's release in Europe and North America.
 Ian Hetherington, Psygnosis' co-founder, was disappointed after receiving early builds of the PlayStation and recalled that the console "was not fit for purpose" until his team got involved with it.
 Hetherington frequently clashed with Sony executives over broader ideas; at one point it was suggested that a television with a built-in PlayStation be produced.
 In the months leading up to the PlayStation's launch, Psygnosis had around 500 full-time staff working on games and assisting with software development.

 The purchase of Psygnosis marked another turning point for the PlayStation as it played a vital role in creating the console's development kits.
 While Sony had provided MIPS R4000-based Sony NEWS workstations for PlayStation development, Psygnosis employees disliked the thought of developing on these expensive workstations and asked Bristol-based SN Systems to create an alternative PC-based development system.
 Andy Beveridge and Martin Day, owners of SN Systems, had previously supplied development hardware for other consoles such as the Mega Drive, Atari ST, and the SNES.
 When Psygnosis arranged an audience for SN Systems with Sony's Japanese executives at the January 1994 CES in Las Vegas, Beveridge and Day presented their prototype of the condensed development kit, which could run on an ordinary personal computer with two extension boards.
-Impressed, Sony decided to abandon their plans for a workstation-based development system in favour of SN Systems', thus securing a cheaper and more efficient method for designing software.
+Impressed, Sony decided to abandon their plans for a workstation-based development system in favour of SN Systems's, thus securing a cheaper and more efficient method for designing software.
 An order of over 600 systems followed, and SN Systems supplied Sony with additional software such as an assembler, linker, and a debugger.
 SN Systems produced development kits for future PlayStation systems, including the PlayStation 2 and was bought out by Sony in 2005.